-VCSE training course – writing funding bids – organised by CRCC, on behalf of Cornwall VSF – Online course starting in September – only 20 places – book now!
+VCSE training course – writing funding bids – organised by CRCC, on behalf of Cornwall VSF – Fully booked – contact CRCC to be kept informed of future training.

 Online training course ( cost £147) to teach organisations how to write attractive funding bids.